 Abu Dhabi's property market has matured over the last decade, supported by the introduction of regulations aimed at protecting both landlords and tenants.
 Key to this has been the 2016 Abu Dhabi Real Estate Law, which aims to create a more transparent and professional property market.
 Over the past five years, Aldar has launched over 9,000 off-plan residential units across 19 developments catering to all segments of the market.
 We also offer rent-to-own schemes and mortgage assistance for lower-income customers.

-Focus area КРІ Performance 2019 Local economic development ICV certified suppliers 33.3% Government infrastructure awards AED 5 billion Proportion of procurement contracts awarded to local suppliers 14 98% strategic community investment (direct + in-kind)
+Focus area КРІ Performance 2019 Local economic development ICV certified suppliers 33.3% Government infrastructure awards AED 5 billio Proportion of procurement contracts awarded to local suppliers 98%

-• Support small and medium enterprises, the local economy and ICV.
+Support small and medium enterprises, the local economy and ICV.